-Whether the New Brunswick control area is an exporter to New England or an importer from New England can vary and depends on many factors including the availability of generation in New Brunswick.
+Whether the New Brunswick Control Area is an exporter to New England or an importer from New England can vary and depends on many factors including the availability of generation in New Brunswick.

 There has been an increase of “in-merit” natural gas generation being sited adjacent to existing gas pipelines in southern New England.

 Studies associated with the New England East West Solution have in the past been focused on the need to move power from across New England from east to west.
-The most recent update of these studies now shows the need to move power from west to east, even prior to consideration of the retirement of Salem Harbor station in 2014.
+As the project progressed, the studies demonstrated a need to move power from west to east, even prior to consideration of the retirement of Salem Harbor station in 2014, Brayton Point station in 2017, or retirement of Pilgrim Nuclear station in 2019.

 Modeling Procedures